Laura Kraut

 Laura Kraut’s illustrious career began when she received her first riding lesson at the age of three.
 Encouraged by their mother, Carol, Kraut and sister Mary Elizabeth took riding lessons together throughout their childhood and still work together today.

-Based in both Florida and Great Britain, Kraut and her longtime partner, legendary British show jumper Nick Skelton, run a successful training business.
+Based in both Florida and the Netherlands, Kraut and her longtime partner, legendary British jumper, Nick Skelton, run a successful training and sales business.